alexanderbazhenoff/brainwave-cracktro-v1/README.md

 An oldschool and Commodore-64 style cracktro, but drawing the graphics on the screen border at ZX-Spectrum is not also so easy.
 Both scenes spend a lot of people-hours (years?) counting their CPU tacts and optimize their routines.
-If you don't know where the demoscene and into making comes from, please find the info first.
+If you don't know where the demo-scene and into making comes from, please find the info first.

 In the end of 90s I was inspired to made not also a crack intro, just would love to fix firm bugs, performance, add TR-DOS save/load, exam some history of game making and all these stuff.
 In those days cracking games on ZX-Spectrum